By: Brandy Campbell | Posted: September 26, 2017

 Caption

-The day Joseph found out that his family had received a gift from Chris and Meg, he knew that God had heard their prayers.
-That He had opened a way.
+Joseph knew God had heard their prayers when he found out his family had received a gift from Chris and Meg.
+God had opened a way.

 The gift of $1,000 would have taken Joseph three years to earn on his own.
 He had never had such a large sum at once — much less been given that much!

-Compassion staff worked with Joseph to plan how to best invest the money.
+Compassion staff worked with Joseph to plan how he could best invest the money.
 The first thing he did was start a savings account for Benedicta’s education.

 “She’s growing, and very soon she will be going to secondary school,” says Joseph.
 “I put that aside so we can make sure she can continue her education.”